wp-plugins/wptouch/readme.txt

 1. If you have “Browser Cache” enabled, please disable ‘Set expires header’ in the Browser cache settings to prevent Desktop/Mobile switch link issues.
 2. Go to the “Page Cache” settings under the Performance tab.
-3. Copy the list of mobile user agents found in our list of “User agent list for configuring cache plugins“.
+3. Copy the list of mobile user agents found below.
 4. If you have added support for additional mobile devices in WPtouch’s Compatibility > Custom User Agents field, you must also include those user agents in the “Rejected User 5.
 Agents” area in W3 Total Cache.
 5. Scroll down to the “Rejected User Agents” field and paste the list of WPtouch default user agents, adding one per line.
 Save your changes.